 Julia Kostova is Executive Editor at John Wiley & Sons, one of the world’s leading scholarly publishers, where she manages a portfolio of high-profile journals on behalf of leading international scholarly societies.
 In her role, she’s responsible for editorial, content, marketing and business strategy for the partnerships.
 Prior to joining Wiley, Julia was Senior Acquisitions Editor for the Humanities at Oxford University Press.
 She oversaw the Press’s digital and scholarly reference publishing program in literature, religion, philosophy, cinema and media studies, and linguistics.
 Julia is also co-founder of K+A Consulting, a publishing consultancy dedicated to helping academic institutions, scholarly societies, funders, and researchers develop successful publishing strategies aimed at elevating their research profile.
 Julia frequently writes and speaks at international venues on scholarly publishing and literature.
 Julia holds a PhD in French literature from Rutgers University.
 She has spent a decade teaching university level at Rutgers and later Columbia University.

 Ana Maestre-Merens holds a Ph.D. in Molecular Biology from the Autonoma University of Madrid (Spain).
 After her graduation, she came to NYC to work as a postdoctoral research scientist at Icahn School of Medicine at Mount Sinai, where she specialized in Virology and Immunology.
 Interested in science communication and mentoring, she has always been actively involved in teaching, being Instructor for medical students at Mount Sinai, Adjunct Assistant Professor at CUNY, and mentor at several science-educational programs in NYC.
 Besides her academic duties, Ana has devoted her time to developing new scientific community engagements; specifically, she has founded and led the New York chapter of the international scientific NGO, ECUSA (Spanish Scientists in the USA).
-Currently, she is the co-founder and director of ECUSA’s mentoring program Fostering Docs, to promote the professional development of early-career scientists, and Medical Affairs Fellow at Novocure, an oncology company pioneering a novel therapy for solid tumors.
+Currently, she is the co-founder and advisor of ECUSA’s mentoring program Fostering Docs, to promote the professional development of early-career scientists, and Associate Manager of Medical Affairs at Novocure, an oncology company pioneering a novel therapy for solid tumors.

 Beth Michelson, Senior Managing Director, Cartesian Capital